-Double mutants between ice1-2 and dog1-2, aba2-1, or pICE1:ICE1-GFP were obtained by using pollen from homozygous donors to fertilize emasculated homozygous ice1 plants, allowing the F1 generation to self, and screening the F2 seeds for the ice1 shrivelled seed phenotype.
-Putative ice1 homozygotes were then sown on plate supplemented with 1% sucrose and transferred to soil once established for further growth.
-Homozygosity of both mutations were confirmed by PCR (primer details in Supplemental Table 1) in the case of ice1-2, dog1-2 and aba2-1, or by the ubiquitous presence of GFP fluorescence in the stomata of two generations of seedlings for pICE1:ICE1-GFP.
-GFP fluorescence of 500 to 530nm was visualized using a standardized GFP protocol on a stereo-dissecting microscope.
+Double mutants between ice1-2 and dog1-2, aba2-1 or plCE1:lCE1-GFP were obtained by using pollen from homozygous donors to fertilise emasculated homozygous ice1 plants allowing the F1 generation to self and screening the F2 seeds for the ice1 shrivelled seed phenotype.
+Putative ice1 homozygotes were then sown on plates supplemented with 1% sucrose and transferred to soil once established for further growth.
+Homozygosity of both mutations was confirmed by using PCR (primer details in Table S1) in the case of ice1-2, dog1-2 and aba2-1 or by the ubiquitous presence of GFP fluorescence in the stomata of two generations of seedlings for plCE1:lCE1-GFP.
+GFP fluorescence of 500-530 nm was visualised using a standardised GFP protocol on a stereo-dissecting microscope.